edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

-# Getting Started with EdgeX Snaps
+# Getting Started using Snaps

 ## Introduction